McMaster-Rocketry-Team/Rust_Monorepo/ozys-app/README.md

 ## Getting Started

 ### Prerequisites
-Make sure you have installed nvm, yarn and Rust.
+Make sure you have installed nvm.

 ### Installing